shyaboi/apistresstester/README.md

 After cloneing the repo;

-You can apply your variables at the top of the app.js file, and after running
+You can apply your variables at the top of the app.js file.

-$`npm install`
+There is no dependancies, so you can skip installing unless you dont have [Node.js installed](https://nodejs.org/en/download/)

-then run
+then simply run

 $`npm start`